Togo

 Economic Impact

-Only a small share of Togo's exports to the EU were eligible for EBA preferences in 2023.
+Share of Togo's exports to the EU were eligible for EBA preferences in 2024.

-Share of zero-duty imports from Togo.
+Share of zero-duty imports from Togo in 2024.
 Most imports are duty-free under normal EU tariffs.

 Preference utilisation and export diversification